elenamarinaki/FAC22---Project_Collection/README.md

 - Building a searching app using the Guardian API
 - Learning about `JavaScript Debugging`, `Event Loop` and `Inspecting Network Activity`

 ## Week 9

 - Learning testing in JavaScript

+## Week 10

+- Spikes on Static, Unit, Integration and E2E Testing